| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 should be warned to avoid high calorie drink and foods, and advised

 to exercise regularly.
+Summary This study

 indicated that risperidone was shown to be as effective as haloperidol